01 of 07

 06 of 07

-Also called refractory caulk or fireplace caulk, refractory caulk is a high-temperature sealant good for filling small cracks in brick, concrete, and other masonry materials, specifically in masonry fireplaces and chimneys.
+Also called fireplace caulk, refractory caulk is a high-temperature sealant good for filling small cracks in brick, concrete, and other masonry materials, specifically in masonry fireplaces and chimneys.
 Use this only for minor repairs, such as filling small gaps between bricks in a firebox.
 It's not suitable as a masonry replacement or for significant repairs.Continue to 7 of 7 below.

 07 of 07